erg-lang/erg/doc/zh_CN/syntax/type/advanced/variance.md

 Erg can subtype polymorphic types, but there are some caveats.

 First, consider the inclusion relation of ordinary polymorphic types.
 In general, there is a container `K` and a type `A, B` to which it assigns, and when `A < B`, `K A < K B`.
 For example, `Option Int < Option Object`.
-Therefore, methods defined in `Option Object` can also be used in `Option Int`.
+Therefore, 方法 defined in `Option Object` can also be used in `Option Int`.

 Consider the typical polymorphic type `Array!(T)`.
 Note that this time it's not `Array!(T, N)` because we don't care about the number of elements.
-Now, the `Array!(T)` type has methods called `.push!` and `.pop!`, which mean adding and removing elements, respectively.
+Now, the `Array!(T)` type has 方法 called `.push!` and `.pop!`, which mean adding and removing elements, respectively.
 Here is the type:

 Array.push!: Self(T).(T) => NoneType
 Array.pop!: Self(T).() => T